antor44/livestream_video/Audio-Transcription-Chrome/README.md

 - Open the Google Chrome browser.
 - Type chrome://extensions in the address bar and press Enter.
 - Enable the Developer mode toggle switch located in the top right corner.
-- Clone this repository
 - Click the Load unpacked button.
-- Browse to the location where you cloned the repository files and select the ```Audio Transcription``` folder.
+- Browse to the location where you cloned the repository files and select the ```Audio-Transcription-Chrome``` folder.
 - The extension should now be loaded and visible on the extensions page.
 - Play any audio or video on a webpage, select a language and a model according to your computer power.
 There are models for English language and multilingual.
 Then click the 'Start Capture' button on the extension.
 When a model is selected for the first time, the file will be downloaded.
 It will only be downloaded the first time it is used.